Richard Burr

 Richard Mauze Burr (born November 30, 1955) is an American businessman and politician who served as a United States senator from North Carolina from 2005 to 2023.
-A member of the Republican Party, Burr was previously a member of the United States House of Representatives.
+A member of the Republican Party, Burr was previously a member of the United States House of Representatives from 1995 to 2005.

 Born in Charlottesville, Virginia, Burr is a graduate of Wake Forest University.
 Before seeking elected office, he was a sales manager for a lawn equipment company.
 In 1994, he was elected to the U.S. House of Representatives for North Carolina's 5th congressional district as part of the Republican Revolution.

 Burr was first elected to the United States Senate in 2004.
 From 2015 to 2020, he chaired the Senate Intelligence Committee.
 In 2016, he announced that he would not seek reelection in 2022.
 Burr temporarily stepped down as chair of the Intelligence Committee on May 15, 2020, amid an FBI investigation into allegations of insider trading during the COVID-19 pandemic.
 On January 19, 2021, the Department of Justice announced that the investigation had been closed, with no charges against Burr.

 Burr was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial.

 Early life, education, and business career

 Burr was born on November 30, 1955, in Charlottesville, Virginia, the son of Martha (Gillum) and Rev. David Horace White Burr.
-In 1963, He moved to Winston-Salem, North Carolina He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina, in 1974 and earned a Bachelor of Arts degree in communications from Wake Forest University in 1978.
+In 1963, he moved to Winston-Salem, North Carolina He graduated from Richard J. Reynolds High School in Winston-Salem, North Carolina, in 1974 and earned a Bachelor of Arts degree in communications from Wake Forest University in 1978.
 In college, Burr played defensive back for the Wake Forest Demon Deacons football team.
 He is a member of Kappa Sigma fraternity.

 Before running for Congress, Burr worked for 17 years as a sales manager for Carswell Distributing Company, a distributor of lawn equipment.